Outcomes of tooth breakage and fracture. -

-Often, the alternative to placing a crown is a dental filling, or, if the tooth is not currently displaying any symptoms, no treatment at all.
-And while these alternatives may seem like viable options, choosing them does come with potential consequences.
+However, while these alternatives may seem like viable options, choosing them does come with potential consequences.
 This page discusses some possible scenarios that might come into play if a tooth that is a candidate for a dental crown doesn't receive one.

 Possible outcomes for teeth that aren't protected with a dental crown.

 - The tooth will crack - The tooth may or may not have pain.